sandstorm-io/sandstorm/docs/administering/active-directory.md

 Note that you can also set up Sandstorm to integrate with Active Directory using LDAP bind to authenticate users.
 We recommend Active Directory Federation Services or Microsoft Azure AD Single Sign-On instead.
 Both of these products use SAML for authentication.
-If you must use LDAP bind for authentication instead, see the general [Sandstorm for Work documentation about LDAP](for-work.md#authentication-provider-ldap) or email support@sandstorm.io.
+If you must use LDAP bind for authentication instead, see the general [documentation about LDAP](for-work.md#authentication-provider-ldap) or email support@sandstorm.io.

 ## Windows Azure Active Directory